atombrella/hotel-room-reservation/README.md

     source venv/bin/activate

-I left some bits and pieces that we'll go through.
+I left some bits and pieces that we'll go through, which are mostly left as comments in the code, e.g., nobody would probably book a hotel room without a description or images.